apiepho/rpn_hex_calc/README.md

 # rpn_hex_calc - Google Chrome Extension.

 A simple reverse-polish-notation (RPN) hex/dec calculator.
-This Chrome Extension allows quick access to tool to do simple hex operations and/or see the decimal value.
+This Chrome Extension allows quick access to a tool to do simple hex operations and/or see the decimal value.

 ## What Is Here